pyvisa/pyvisa-py/docs/source/compliance.rst

 This document assesses the VPP-4.3 attributes applicable to PyVISA-Py's implemented resource types.
 Resource classes not listed in a section cannot use that attribute under VPP-4.3.

-This chapter does not cover attributes for the PRLGX interface and device resources, as they are very limited.
+This chapter does not cover attributes for the PRLGX interface and device resources, as they are not standardised and have limited support for attributes.

+VICP attributes are also not standardised.

 ``VI_ATTR_4882_COMPLIANT``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^